n8willis/opentype-shaping-documents/opentype-shaping-use.md

 An independent cluster will consist of a standalone codepoint that does not require further shaping, optionally followed by a variation selector.
-Independent clusters will match the the expression:
+Independent clusters will match the expression:
 ```markdown
 (IND | O | Rsv | WJ) VS?
 ```